 How to to Replace the Brake Master Cylinder

 Each of these steps is described fully below.

 Removing the Brake Master Cylinder

-Before you start, be aware that on some vehicle models, you don't need to remove the brake master cylinder off the engine compartment.
+Before you start, be aware that on some vehicle models, you don't need to remove the brake master cylinder from the engine compartment.
 All you need to do is unscrew the cylinder mounting nuts that secure it to the brake booster.

 This way, you can pull the cylinder away when you are ready to remove the brake booster off the vehicle—but be careful not to bend or damage the brake lines connected to the master cylinder.
-However, if you need more clearance to remove the booster, you do need to remove the master cylinder off the engine.
+However, if you need more clearance to remove the booster, you do need to remove the master cylinder from the engine.
 The next procedure will help you in either case.

 NOTE: On some vehicle models you may need to remove the air cleaner assembly, power center (fuse, relay box), or some other components to clear space around the brake master cylinder and brake booster for repair.
 Consult your vehicle repair manual, if necessary.